dreamcatcher-tech/network/Inbox/2024-03-12 1117 TODOs deno cloud.md

 >[!danger] Depends:

+Make PID be a class so can print it better, or provide a print function that sniffs objects

 Do some bulk accumulation tests.

 Changing the AI runner to use an isolate for pure side effects.

 Changing runners to be pure isolates.

+Visualize the state of artifact programmatically

+Use the visualization to make a block explorer that can stream output and analyze in arrears.

+Rerun processes from the cloud locally to verify their runs, and then debug them.
+Run it first to verify the repeatability, and then the second time run with debugger attached.

 Benchmarks.